Kim Clijsters coming out of retirement

 Clijsters last played competitive matches when she was 29 years old, at the 2012 US Open.
 Following her retirement then, the Belgian was inducted into the International Tennis Hall of Fame as a member of the class of 2017.

-This will be the Clijster's second comeback.
+This will be Clijsters' second comeback.
 She first made a successful return to the WTA in 2009, winning three of her four major titles -- the US Open in 2009 and 2010 and the Australian Open in 2011.

 With her US Open win in 2009, Clijsters became the third WTA player to win a major after giving birth, following Margaret Court and Evonne Goolagong.
 She returned to the No.1 spot in the world on February 14, 2011.